kueben96/tfdw_mvp/README.md

 ### Smaller Tasks

 - Fix formatting issues in the code
-- Refactor the database queries for better performance
+- Add Data Transfer Layer
-- Improve the UI for mobile devices
+- Improve responsiveness of UI

 ## Contributing

 Explain how others can contribute to the project, whether it's through bug reports, feature requests, or code contributions.
 Include a link to the project's issue tracker or pull request guidelines if applicable.